Maximum Overlap Method

 which will promote an electron from occupied orbital i in spin channel si to unoccupied orbital a in spin channel sa (the index of HOMO and LUMO is 0).
 For example, excite(calc, -1, 2, spin=(0, 1)) will remove an electron from the HOMO-1 in spin channel 0 and add an electron to LUMO+2 in spin channel 1.

-The default is to use eq.
-(1) to compute the numerical weights used to assign the occupation numbers.
-This was found to be more stable in the presence of diffuse virtual orbitals [5].
-In order to use eq.
-(2), instead, corresponding to the original MOM approach [4], one has to specify:
+The default is to use the subspace projections to assign the occupation numbers.
+In order to use the approach of matching the orbitals directly based on their overlaps, one has to specify:

 gpaw.mom.prepare_mom_calculation(calc, atoms, numbers, use_projections=True, update_numbers=True, use_fixed_occupations=False, width=0.0, niter_width_update=40, width_increment=0.0)[source]